Love

 Sometimes the person returns.
 Sometimes someone better aligned does.
 And sometimes the real gift is that you rebuild your own wholeness and standards.
 Every one of those is a good outcome, because each one leaves you more yourself.

-If you want support for the inner work, our Scripting Journal gives you guided prompts to rebuild self-worth and write the connection you want, from a grounded place.
+For support with the inner work, our Scripting Journal gives you guided prompts to rebuild self-worth and write the connection you want from a grounded place.

 Frequently asked questions